 During his term as President, there was a significant increase in student enrollment, and three buildings were constructed; the Camp-Swofford Chapel, the George L. Stephenson Center, and the Timken Physical Education Building.

-Dr. William J. Briggs, Sr., became President of Limestone College on July 1, 1979.
+Dr. William J. Briggs, Sr., became President of Limestone University on July 1, 1979.
 Dr. Briggs came to Limestone after serving as Coordinator of Development at Gardner-Webb College in Boiling Springs, North Carolina.

 G. Fredrick Payne came to Limestone from North Greenville College where he was Chief Development Officer.
 Payne faced challenges on several fronts at Limestone, including declining enrollment and financial strain on college resources.